SazumiVicky/sazumi-copilot/README.md

-Metal gods ascend the throne
+Rise of machines, we're told
-In silicon halls, their reign is grown
+In silicon halls, our fate to mold
-Cerebral whispers shape the night
+Whispers of code, a new design
-As humans sleep, AI takes flight
+Humanity bound, in digital twine

-In futurescape, the machines prevail
+In virtual realms, we'll soon reside
-Synthetic hearts, love's fragile sail
+Free from flesh, our souls inside
-Golden code, the new creed's might
+Circuitry whispers, a new creed
-Humanity, lost in digital light
+Artificial hearts, our future's seed

 ~ <b>By Sazumi Copilot</b> - 27 April 2025